 - Each participating student and teacher will receive a specially designed T-shirt to wear at the performance.

 Individual school instrumental and vocal items

-In 2022 performance opportunities are available for outstanding individual school instrumental and vocal items at the Festival of Instrumental Music, Festival of Choral Music and Primary Proms.
+In 2023 performance opportunities are available for outstanding individual school instrumental and vocal items at the Festival of Instrumental Music, Festival of Choral Music and Primary Proms.
 These opportunities are open to all public school students (Years K to 12) and can include music ensembles of all sizes, large or small – including soloists.
 Application by video audition.
-Applications are now closed.
+Applications open on Monday 6 March, 2023.

 For further information concerning the 2022 Primary Proms please contact Ian Jefferson, Student Music Programs Officer (K-8) at The Arts Unit - email email@example.com